‘The Walking Dead’: Negan’s Bat Pops Up On ‘Supernatural’ And ‘Big Bang Theory’

 Is he the ultimate zombie apocalypse survivor who was smart enough to use the “new world” to his advantage?
 Or is he just a sarcastic, narcissistic sociopath who has a creepy love affair with his baseball bat, which he probably treats with more care than his multiple wives?

 This is not the first time Supernatural has made a reference to TWD, according to Entertainment Weekly.
 Apparently, it is something that Jeffrey Dean Morgan and Jensen Ackles enjoy doing.
-However, the publication neglected to mention what the previous crossover references were for those of us that don’t recall or didn’t notice.
+However, the publication neglected to mention what the previous crossover references were for those of us who don’t recall or didn’t notice.

 The Walking Dead comics even noticed Lucille was on the wrong TV show.
 The official Twitter account for the comics, Skybound, send out a tweet talking about Negan’s baseball bat.